retrography/digital-methods/data_wrangling_with_openrefine.md

 ### 2. Getting to know your data

 OpenRefine supports faceted search views, which are a great first step to explore your data by making visible the value distributions and facilitating the search for aberrant values.
-You could consider a [facet (Links to an external site.)Links to an external site.](http://en.wikipedia.org/wiki/Faceted_search) as a lens through which you view a specific subset of the data, based on a criterion of your choice.
+You could consider a [facet](http://en.wikipedia.org/wiki/Faceted_search) as a lens through which you view a specific subset of the data, based on a criterion of your choice.

 In order to create a facet, click the triangle (![triangle.png](https://canvas.vu.nl/courses/31025/files/466631/preview?verifier=MhIC891w7zGN5ek1QOrTblSuZeoWXtUZ9NGC9gs2)) in front of one of the column names and select Facet from the drop down menu.
 There are different types of facet to choose from.